 In the context of large-scale business combinations legal advisers should be appointed at the earliest opportunity to ensure that a data site can be established to house all of the necessary due diligence materials.
 Ideally, this should take place well in advance of heads of term being agreed.
+Further advisers will need to be brought If the associated warranty package is being supplemented with insurance, the relevant policies will also need to be reviewed.

-Further advisers will need to be brought in as required (surveyors, accountants, environmental consultants) to deal with specific due diligence issues as they are identified.
+in as required (surveyors, accountants, environmental consultants) to deal with specific due diligence issues as they are identified.